C0rvust/Modular-Taskbar/README.md

 - [Spicetify-CLI | khanhas](https://github.com/khanhas/spicetify-cli) Follow the [installtion instructions](https://github.com/khanhas/spicetify-cli/wiki/Guide-for-Rainmeter-user).
 Required only if you use spotify.

-- [PowershellRM | Khanhas](https://github.com/khanhas/PowershellRM#requirements) Follow the [Powershell upgrade instructions](https://github.com/khanhas/PowershellRM#requirements) if you are a win 7 user.
-For win 10 users, no further actions are required.
+- [PowershellRM | Khanhas](https://github.com/khanhas/PowershellRM#requirements) Follow the [Powershell upgrade instructions](https://github.com/khanhas/PowershellRM#requirements).
+A version upgrade is required for win 7 users; no further actions are required by win 10 users.

 ---